Real Cool World

 "Real Cool World" is a song from the soundtrack of the American 1992 animated black comedy fantasy film Cool World.
-It is performed by British singer-songwriter David Bowie, and was released on 10 August 1992, representing his first new solo material since the dissolution of the band Tin Machine.
+It is performed by British singer-songwriter David Bowie and produced by Nile Rodgers.
+The single was released on 10 August 1992 by Warner Bros., and represents his first new solo material since the dissolution of the band Tin Machine.

 Song development

 The track marked a reunion with Let's Dance producer Nile Rodgers, with whom Bowie began working in the first half of 1992.
 "Real Cool World" was the first song to come out of their year-long collaboration.
 After releasing this song, Bowie intended to go back to his band Tin Machine to record a third album, but when the band fell apart, Bowie and Rodgers instead recorded and produced the songs for Bowie's next solo album, Black Tie White Noise (1993).
 The song was included in the soundtrack to the film Cool World (1992).

 Other releases

-The song was included as a bonus track of the 2003 re-release of Black Tie White Noise, and a digital download version of the single was announced released in June 2010.
+The song was included as a bonus track of the 2003 re-release of Black Tie White Noise, and a digital download version of the single was released in June 2010.